magpiemodel/magpiemodel.github.io/_tutorials/t12_madrat.md

 Magclass objects are consistent in structure, making calculations easy.
-The calcOutput wrapper function calls the functions used to transform input data, called as calcOutput(“type”, “option1”, “option2”, …).
+The calcOutput wrapper function calls the functions used to transform input data, called as calcOutput(“functionName”, "otherArguments”, …).

-Note however, that if dimensions across 2 magclass objects do not match, operations will expand the output, by doing the full matrix multiplication across all dimensions.
+**Note!** During mag-object calculations, if dimensions across 2 magclass objects do not match, operations will expand the output, by doing the full matrix multiplication across all dimensions.

 For example, given mag-object A with regions 'Greece', 'Italy' ;